brownlegion/testfleet/README.md

 # rpi3-bluetooth
-Raspberry Pi-3 on board Bluetooth example
+Raspberry Pi 3 on-board Bluetooth example

 This project enables bluetooth and demonstrates some simple commands to interract with a bluetooth device.